Certified Training with Branch-and-Bound for Lyapunov-stable Neural Control: Methodology

-which penalizes samples with $V(\tilde{\rvx}_i)>\rho-\eps$ when the ratio of samples within the sublevel set is below the threshold $\rho_{\text{ratio}}$, where $\eps$ is a small value for the margin as similarly used in \eqref{eq:loss} and $\lambda_\rho$ is the weight of term $L_{\text{extra}}$ \eqref{eq:loss}.
-In our implementation, we simply fix $\rho=1$ and make $n_\rho$ equal to the batch size of the training.
-The threshold $\rho_{\text{ratio}}$ and the weight $\lambda_{\rho}$ can be set to reach the desired ROA size, but setting a stricter requirement on the ROA size can naturally increase the difficulty of training.

-All of our models are randomly initialized and trained from scratch.
-This provides an additional benefit compared to previous works \citep{wu2023neural,yang2024lyapunov} which commonly required an initialization for a traditional non-learning method (linear quadratic regulartor, LQR) with a small ROA. \citet{yang2024lyapunov} also proposed to enlarge ROA with carefully selected candidates states which are desired to be within the ROA by referring to LQR solutions.
-In contrast, our training does not require any baseline solution.
-Thus, this improvement from our method can reduce the burden of applying our method without requiring a special initialization.
+As shown in \eqref{eq:loss}, an additional term $L_{\text{extra}}$ can be added to control additional properties.
+We use this term to control the size of the region-of-attraction (ROA).
+We aim to have a good proportion of data points $\rvx\in\gB$ that are within the ROA as $V(\rvx)<\rho$.
+We randomly draw $n_\rho$ samples within $\gB$, as $\tilde{\rvx}_1,\tilde{\rvx}_2,\cdots,\tilde{\rvx}_{n_\rho}\in\gB$ (these samples are independent from $(\ul{\rvx}^{(k)}, \ol{\rvx}^{(k)})$ used for other terms in \eqref{eq:loss}), and we define $L_{\text{extra}}$ as: which penalizes samples with $V(\tilde{\rvx}_i)>\rho-\eps$ when the ratio of samples within the sublevel set is below the threshold $\rho_{\text{ratio}}$, thereby encouraging more samples to be within the ROA.
+Here $\eps$ is a small value for the margin as similarly used in \eqref{eq:loss} and $\lambda_\rho$ is for weighting the $L_{\text{extra}}$ term in \eqref{eq:loss}.
+In our implementation, we simply fix $\rho=1$ and make $n_\rho$ equal to the batch size.
+The threshold $\rho_{\text{ratio}}$ and the weight $\lambda_{\rho}$ can be set to reach the desired ROA size, although setting a stricter requirement on ROA naturally tends to increase the difficulty of training.
+Compared to the loss term for ROA in \citet{yang2024lyapunov} which required carefully selecting candidate states that are desired to be within the ROA by referring to classical LQR solutions, ours is self-contained and does not refer to any other solution, and thus can reduce the burden of applying our method.
+Note that this term is a necessary component of the training: without it, the Lyapunov condition \eqref{eq:lyapunov} could be trivially satisfied by collapsing the ROA to a negligibly small region.